Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The symptoms of alcohol-induced liver disease may look like other health problems.
 Always see a doctor for a diagnosis.

-Your doctor will do a complete health history and physical exam.
+Your healthcare provider will do a complete health history and physical exam.
 Other tests used to diagnose alcohol-induced liver disease may include:

 The goal of treatment is to restore some or all normal functioning to the liver.

-Those with cirrhosis often get diabetes, ulcers, kidney problems, and severe infections.
+Those with cirrhosis often develop kidney problems, intestinal bleeding, fluid in the belly, confusion, liver cancer, and severe infections.